getstation/electron-better-web-request/readme.md

   Name of the targeted method event (onBeforeRequest, onCompleted, etc.)

 - `filter` *Object*
-  - `urls` *string[]* : Array of URL patterns that will be used to filter out the requests that do not match the URL patterns.
+  - `urls` *string[]* : An array of URL patterns that is used to filter out the requests which do not match the URL patterns.
 Same structure as the original filters.

 - `action` *Function*
-  This function will be called when the method event has happened.
-It matches the original signature and will be called with `action(details, [callback])`.
+  This function is called when the method event has happened.
+It matches the original signature and is passed with `action(details, [callback])`.
-  - `details` *Object* : describes the request.
-Check the Electron documentation for more details.
+  - `details` *Object* : Describes the request.
-  - `callback` *Function* : passed only if the method uses callback (cf with/without callback).
+  - `callback` *Function* : Passed only if the method uses callback (cf with/without callback).
 Should be called when the listener has done its work, with a `response` object.

 - `context` *Object* (optional)
-  Holds informations to tie in the listener context.
+  Holds information to tie in the listener context.
 You can add any properties you need to help your merging strategy (ex: `priority` or `origin`).
-It will automatically be populated with an `order` that indicates the order in which listeners are added.
+It is automatically populated with an `order` that indicates the order in which listeners are added.
+The context is available in the resolver (see below).

   Example :
   ```